Skip to content

 • A combination of both (e.g., 'img:first').

-If you pass a collection of selectors, they are considered as fallbacks values:
+If you pass a collection of selectors, they are considered as fallback values:

 const mql = require('@microlink/mql')